cpanel/elevate/docs-website-src/content/getting-started.md

     /scripts/restartsrv_httpd
     ```

 You will need to check every cPanel account that had an Application Manager app enabled at the time of ELevate.
-The upgrade particularly affects apps that use language-specific dependency files (`requirements.txt`, `Gemfile`, `package.json`) or that rely on system packages installed on the AlmaLinux 8 host.
+The upgrade particularly affects apps that use language-specific dependency files (`requirements.txt`, `Gemfile`, `package.json`) or that rely on system packages installed on the previous OS version host.

 The ELevate upgrade does **not** affect the app's registration in Application Manager, base URI, domain mapping, and Apache include files.